Agenda

 show more add to my calendar

 Extreme heat is a growing threat to urban populations, particularly the most vulnerable people.
-Anticipatory action can play a critical role in reducing the impacts of extreme heat by triggering pre-agreed actions and providing early assistance based on forecasts.
-The Heat Solutions Package, developed by the Center of Excellence and Duke University, along with global leadership on heat by the International Federation of Red Cross and Red Crescent Societies, provide resources and expertise to guide heat action planning.
-The Global Heat Resilience Service is another key initiative to support cities in developing and implementing heat action plans.
-This session explores how anticipatory action can be integrated into heat action planning at the city level by using existing tools, resources and partnerships.
-It will showcase successful examples of anticipatory action for heat, discuss challenges and opportunities, and identify ways to scale up this approach in cities worldwide.
+Anticipatory action can play a critical role in reducing the impacts of extreme heat by triggering pre-agreed actions and providing early assistance.
+The Heat Solutions Package, developed by the Center of Excellence, along with global leadership on heat by the International Federation of Red Cross and Red Crescent Societies, provide resources and expertise to guide heat action planning.
+This was apparent in April this year when the Bangladesh Red Crescent Society activated its Early Action Protocol for Heatwaves.
+This session will also feature interventions from the chief heat officer of the city of Dhaka North, from the UN Office for the Coordination of Humanitarian Affairs on the CERF anticipatory action frameworks and their potential application for extreme heat, and from the Global Heat Health Information Network.
+Overall, it will explore how anticipatory action can be integrated into heat-action planning at the city level by using existing tools, resources and partnerships.

 Speakers